 The Apse.
 When you go inside, the surrounding interior is a bit dark.
 All your focus goes to the apse where the celebration of the Holy Sacrament happens.
 It is not just well-illuminated but the mosaic above it looks like God is staring down at the people below.

 The Mosaic.
-The mosaic looks like Christ has risen but the artist, Luc-Olivier Merson, calls his creation as, Christ in Majesty.
+The mosaic looks like Christ have risen but the artist, Luc-Olivier Merson, calls his creation, Christ in Majesty.
 His hands are outstretched and his golden heart shines through everywhere.
 Surrounding him are the Virgin Mary, Joan of Arc, the Saints and etc… This is one of the world’s largest mosaics.

 The Stairs.
 Going up, you have to thread through more than 300 steps.
 Along the steps is a meditation garden with a fountain.
 If you can’t climb the stairs, there’s also a long golf art that takes visitors up and down the basilica.